kalimag/obs-autogrid-script/README.md

 **Padding:** Minimum amount of space around each item in the grid.

-**Positioning method - Scale item:** Sets the size of the item to fit inside the grid.
+**Resize mode - Resize item:** Sets the size of the item to fit inside the grid.
 If the item has a bounding box, the bounding box is also resized so that it retains the same proportions.

-**Positioning method - Set bounding box:** Sets the bounding box size to the size of the grid cell.
+**Resize mode - Set bounding box:** Sets the bounding box size to the available space in the grid cell.
 Affected by bounding box properties (type and alignment).
 Does not work properly on rotated items.

-> **Note** Do not use different positioning methods for multiple grids in the same scene, that will
+> **Note** Do not use different resize modes for multiple grids in the same scene, that will
 > likely have unwanted results.
-After changing the setting from *Set bounding box* to *Scale item*,
+After changing the setting from *Set bounding box* to *Resize item*,
 > you should reset the transforms of all items in the grid.